Primary Responsibilities of a Guardian of the

 I intend to update this article near the end of every year.
 If you are reading this article in 2024 or beyond, please search for me, Steve Raminiak, on the internet and my website will provide you with the most recent version of this article.

 The purpose of this article is to inform a Plenary Guardian of the Estate about his/her primary obligations.
 However, since most Chicagoland jurisdictions require a Guardian of the Estate to maintain legal counsel, and since certain information could be used to engage in crime or exploitation, this article occasionally refers Guardians to their own attorneys.
 Click here to see my companion article about the primary responsibilities of a Guardian of the Person.
 However, this article cannot be exhaustive as every Disabled Person’s needs are somewhat different.
 Also, if a Limited Guardian is appointed, that Limited Guardian's duties are restricted to those specifically mentioned by Court Order.
 Be sure to consult with your attorney about your specific circumstances.
-This article presumes that a Plenary Guardian, without any limitation, has been appointed.
+This article presumes that a Plenary Guardian, without any limitation, has been appointed, and that the Guardian is working with an attorney.

 As Guardian of the Estate, you are now an officer of the Court who is obligated to manage the Disabled Person’s assets frugally and to apply all of his/her financial resources for his care, comfort, and support, within certain limits.

 I. Application for Benefits

 If no Guardian of the Estate has been appointed, then you are required to apply for all public and private benefits available to the Disabled Person (including but not limited to Social Security benefits, Medicaid or Medicare (as appropriate), Department of Healthcare and Family Services benefits, the State of Illinois’ “Circuit Breaker” program) and to gather all eligible disbursements of social security payments or certain other income for the Disabled Person’s best interests.
 The following websites may be of assistance with this: https://www.benefits.gov/categories, https://www.benefitscheckup.org, or https://www.usa.gov/benefits.

 As Guardian, you must either become the representative payee for the Disabled Person’s Social Security benefits or assign such payments directly to the facility where s/he is residing.